-With 18 years of experience, we passionately offer investigative services in Civil Rights.
+With 19 years of experience, we passionately offer investigative services in Civil Rights cases.
 We cover a wide variety of cases - from unfair housing practices to the defense of Police Officers that have been sued for acts Under Color of Law.
-We cover them all.

 42 U.S. Code § 1983 - Civil action for deprivation of rights